-What I will say is that Ms. Ina Garten has a darn good recipe for creamy cheddar grits and I’ve adapted it.
+What I will say is that Ms. Ina Garten has a darn good cheesy grits recipe and I’ve adapted it.
 So any criticisms or compliments should be ushered in her direction.
 Wink, wink.

-Without fail, every time I make creamy cheddar grits, my husband will walk into the room to ask me “how I like my grits, creamy or al dente”.
+Without fail, every time I make creamy cheddar cheese grits, my husband will walk into the room to ask me “how I like my grits, creamy or al dente”.
 He has that ridiculous ability to remember every line from every movie there ever was, but not what time I told him we have dinner reservations on Friday.

 I like the richness of cream and cheese, but I also want to taste the gritty texture of the corn to remind me these are indeed grits and not mashed potatoes.

 Creamy Cheese Grits are also super simple to make.
 Switch out the type of cheese to change the flavor profile or stir in some other lovely ingredients, like roasted red peppers, tomatoes, bacon, scallions or even jalapenos.